fedeantuna/tuia-python-project-2022/README.md

 # Set Up

-With Python 3.x installed, these are the steps to follow to set up the project.
+With Python 3.7.0 or greater installed, these are the steps to follow to set up the project.

 ## Virtual Environment